The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

 Each person can become affected by the condition in different ways.
 This means it may be hard for many people to know if they even have the disease.

 This has led to the creation of different groups within the diagnosis (1).
 These classifications include classic celiac, atypical celiac, asymptomatic or silent celiac, and latent celiac disease.
-Some people who test negative for celiac disease but still feel badly when the eat gluten are said to have gluten intolerance (aka non-celiac gluten sensitivity).
+Some people who test negative for celiac disease but still feel badly when they eat gluten are said to have gluten intolerance (aka non-celiac gluten sensitivity).

 Many symptoms of this digestive disease are caused by the intestines impaired ability to absorb vitamins and other nutrients.